What happens in an Osteopathic appointment?

 Are Osteopaths insured?

-Rebecca is a fully insured and a member of the Institute of Osteopathy.
-Rebecca is also registered with the General Osteopathic Council who are the Osteopathic governing body.
+All of the Osteopath’s at Oliver Wellbeing are fully insured and members of the Institute of Osteopathy.
+All Osteopaths are registered with the General Osteopathic Council who are the Osteopathic governing body.

 Can I claim my appointment cost back?

 Yes.
 These days the majority of health insurance companies will accept Osteopathy and so you can claim back part or all of your payments.
-Please inform Rebecca at the time of booking if you will be claiming back through insurance to ensure it will be.
-Unfortunately at this time Rebecca is not able to accept AXA PPP insurance.
+Please inform your practitioner at the time of booking if you will be claiming back through insurance to ensure it will be.
+Unfortunately at this time we are not able to accept AXA PPP insurance.